mrmiffmiff/odin-linked-list/README.md

-# odin-linked-list
+# Odin Linked List
-An implementation of Linked Lists made for the Odin Project
+An implementation of Linked Lists made for The Odin Project.
+Basic CS stuff.